rust-lang/rust/doc/tutorial.md

 The implementation has to explicitly declare the type parameter that it binds, `T`, before using it to specify its trait type.
 Rust requires this declaration because the `impl` could also, for example, specify an implementation of `Seq<int>`.
-The trait type -- appearing after the colon in the `impl` -- *refers* to a type, rather than defining one.
+The trait type (appearing after the colon in the `impl`) *refers* to a type, rather than defining one.

 The type parameters bound by a trait are in scope in each of the method declarations.
-So, re-declaring the type parameter `T` as an explicit type parameter for `len` -- in either the trait or the impl -- would be a compile-time error.
+So, re-declaring the type parameter `T` as an explicit type parameter for `len`, in either the trait or the impl, would be a compile-time error.

 Within a trait definition, `self` is a special type that you can think of as a type parameter.
 An implementation of the trait for any given